 I’m an executive coach, leadership facilitator and mindfulness teacher.

 I'm passionate about conscious leadership and helping people be their best and brightest selves.
 In addition to coaching leaders and facilitating L&D courses at Facebook, I teach mindfulness classes to employees working at tech start-ups as well as larger companies and organizations, including Whole Foods Market, LVMH, Sephora, Cisco, Adobe, REI, J&J, Wieden + Kennedy, the San Francisco Giants, Stanford University, the U.S. Air Force, and the U.S. Forest Service Department.
 I teach Mindfulness-Based Stress Reduction (MBSR) at UCSF and the San Francisco Zen Center.

 I launched shinebright in 2009 to bring greater focus, impact and leadership to hyper-accelerated and always-on workplaces that constantly demand greater levels of productivity and efficiency.
 I'm hardly a stranger to this world.

 My career began at TBWA/Chiat Day, one of the world's leading creative agencies.
 This was a perfect starting point for me, as I've long been passionate about and inspired by, great creative and design—whether manifested through beautiful art, photography, technology, product design, architecture, urban planning, garden landscapes, fashion or film.
-It was at TBWA/Chiat Day and later, EURO and BBDO, where I began learning and honing the nuanced art of inspiring creative teams to develop their best work.
+It was at TBWA/Chiat Day and later, EURO and BBDO, where I began learning and honing the nuanced art of inspiring creative teams to create and produce their best work.